e4lejandr0/e4lejandr0.github.io/_posts/2018-09-17-oss_analyzing_linux_patch.md

     Cc: stable@vger.kernel.org
 ```

 The first line is the header.
-This line appears when issuing a `git log --oneline' or when looking
+This line appears when issuing a `git log --oneline` or when looking
-at the git shortlog because of this it is very important that the first line of the commit message
+at `git shortlog` and because of this it is very important that the first line of the commit message
 follows the standard format of the Linux Kernel.

 The header must include the subsystem that is affected by the change in the patch and a one-line